Frequently Asked Questions

 We measure and price every tree for sale ahead of time.
 The type of tree, height and price are clearly marked on the red tag on each tree.
 The “out-the-door” on the price on the tag includes sales tax, shaking, baling and drilling (if needed).
 When measuring the tree we typically measure to a few inches below the very top of the leader (where you put the tree topper).
 Each tree is graded based on its quality.
 In general, most are priced from $8-11/foot, but pricing can be slightly adjusted based on the quality of the tree.
 Please inquire about pricing for trees over 10’ tall.

 Is the farm handicapped/stroller accessible?

 Yes and no. We have parking spots reserved for handicapped visitors by the tree barn.
 The barn and parking lots are wheelchair accessible, although can be muddy and uneven terrain depending on the weather.
 We do not recommend entering our cut-your-own fields in a wheelchair or with a stroller due to holes in the ground and other possible obstacles.
-We do have several golf carts on the property and will do our best to help anyone who needs assistance get around the property.
+We do have several golf carts on the property, and will do our best to help anyone who needs assistance to get around the property.
 Please just ask anyone on our staff for assistance.